Historic ferries in Oregon

 Historic ferries in Oregon are water transport ferries that operated in Oregon Country, Oregon Territory, and the state of Oregon, United States.
-These ferries allowed people to cross bodies of water, mainly rivers such as the Willamette in the Willamette Valley, and the Columbia, in order to transport goods, move people, and further communications until permanent bridges were built to allow faster crossing of the water.
-The early ferries were used by wagons and pedestrians, while later ones transported trains and then automobiles.
-Oregon has a few automobile ferries still in operation.
+They allowed people to cross bodies of water, primarily rivers such as the Willamette in the Willamette Valley and the Columbia, to transport goods, move people, and facilitate communication until permanent bridges were built for faster crossings.
+Early ferries were used by wagons and pedestrians, while later ones transported trains and then automobiles.
+Oregon still has a few automobile ferries in operation.

 Willamette River

 Early ferries

 The first recorded ferry in Oregon was on the Willamette River near present-day Wheatland.
 This ferry was built during 1843–1844 and operated by Jesse Applegate when he occupied the former Methodist Mission at Mission Bottom.
 Daniel Matheny later started the Wheatland Ferry in the 1850s around the same location.

 The Michel Laframboise Ferry operated on the Willamette running between Champoeg on the south bank and the north bank of the river.
 The ferry operated from 1850 to 1857.

 Boone's Ferry was operated, starting in 1847, by Alphonso Boone, grandson of Daniel Boone.
 This ferry remained in operation near Wilsonville until 1954, when a bridge was built over the Willamette near the ferry site.